 - In the Dragonlance setting, the Knight Templar civilisation of Istar finally overreached itself when the Kingpriest demanded godlike powers to remove evil from the world.
 The gods' reaction to this was the Cataclysm, which not only destroyed the city utterly, it hit the rest of Krynn so hard the calendar felt it.

-- The ancient Eldar of Warhammer 40,000 both embody and subvert this trope.
+- Warhammer 40K: The ancient Eldar both embody and subvert this trope.
 Their glittering, technologically dazzling civilization once dominated the galaxy, but their descent into jaded excess and hedonism led directly to the birth of the Chaos God Slaanesh and their near-obliteration during the Fall.
 The heartlands of the civilization are now the warp-tainted hellholes known as the Crone Worlds, swallowed up by the Eye of Terror that the Fall ripped into the fabric of realspace.
 However, the one part of pre-fall Eldar civilization that survived and prospered was the dark city of Comorragh - the Eldar's worst den of vice, iniquity and depravity.
 It survived because it was safely concealed from prying eyes in a pocket universe between the dimensions, and is now the home base for the Dark Eldar, who continue to celebrate and indulge in the kind of vileness that brought their civilization low in the first place.
 And if you still don't get it, Commorragh used to have a sister city named Satom.

 - In Phantasy Star II, the entire human civilization of the Algo system is dependent on Mother Brain.
 This leads to complacency, and the world is unable to handle it when she starts going bonkers on them.